brad-h/iRealProAnalysis/notes.md

 Language Development
 --------------------

-There are two approaches to language development: transcription and composition.

-1. Transcribe a line and deconstruct it
-   1. Find a line that is played within a sound (such as Dorian or ii-V)
+The context of language is sound, such as dorian or `ii-V`.

-   2. Use theory to deconstruct the line and identify the melody in the following hierarchy (strongest to weakest relationship to harmony):
+Lines are comprised of (strongest to weakest relationship to harmony):
 1. Chord tones
 2. Scale tones
 3. Outside tones

-   3. Identify devies used
-   4. Create variations by adding/removing tones, altering the rhythm, or superimposing on another sound
-2. Construct a line from harmony
-   1. Within a sound (such as Dorian or ii-V), find shapes (harmonic fragments) that exist within that sound:
+Harmonic fragments are shapes within a particular sound.
 1. Triads (major, minor, diminished, augmented)
 2. Pentatonics/blues (major, minor)
 3. Quartal shapes

+Melodies can be derived from harmonic fragments:
+1. Vertical -> Horizontal
+2. Ascending / Descending

+Devices embellish and abstract harmonic fragments:
+1. Neighboring tones:
+   1. Half-step approachments
+   2. Passing tones
+   2. Enclosures
+2. Neighboring fragments:
+   1. Adjacent fragments above or below
+   2. Chromatic - typically outside
+   3. Diatonic - typically inside "upper extensions"

+There are two approaches to language development: transcription and composition.
+1. Transcribe a line and deconstruct it
+   1. Identify the sound the line is played over
+   2. Use theory to deconstruct the line into the hierarchy
+   3. Identify devices used
+   4. Remove the devices to find the underlying harmonic fragment used
+2. Compose a line from a harmonic fragment
+   1. Within a sound, find a harmonic fragments that exist within that sound
-   2. Turn the shape into a melody
+   2. Derive a melody from the harmonic fragment

-      1. Ascending/descending
+Now that you have a basic line, create variations.
-   3. Use devices to embellish and abstract the shape
+1. Add, reapply and rearrange devices to embellish and abstract the harmonic fragment
-      1. Half-step approachments, neighboring tones, enclosures, passing tones.
-      2. Playing under/over the shape inside and outside (usually a whole step above is an upper extension)
-   4. Play the line with different melodic harmonization approaches
+2. Play the line with different melodic harmonization approaches
+   1. Not all techniques will work for all lines.
+Try them and find what works.